Having difficulty finding money for food? The student board of the Student Support Foundation offers these solutions:

 Rules for Using the SSF Pantry

-- The Pantry is available to undergraduate and graduate students currently enrolled and taking classes at Plymouth State University, who have no money for food.
+- The Pantry is available to undergraduate and graduate students currently enrolled at Plymouth State University, who have no money for food.
 This service is confidential.

 - If you are utilizing your local town or church food pantry, you should continue to utilize those resources.
 The Student Support Foundation is not to be used as a substitute or supplement when utilizing other resources.